-The position taken up by the Workers' Educational Association, which is a federation of over 2,000 working class and educational organisations. is that brains and character should alone quality for admission to the highest educational and that money and privileges, birth ought pride to have nothing at 311 do with to the matter.
-It believes that the time now spent at school is all too short, that child-labor for profit during the years of attendance at school is obstructive to development; that secondary education (diversified, of course) should be the privilege of every child; and that universities should be accessible to all who can fit themselves for the highest teaching.
-This is what the association means when it talks of a broad "Highway of Education."
+The position taken up by the Workers' Education Association, which is a federation of over 2,000 working class and educational organisations, is that brains and character should alone qualify for admission to the highest educational privileges, and that money and birth ought to have nothing at all to do with the matter.
+It believes that the time now spent at school is all too short, that childlabor for profit during the years of attendance at school is obstructive to development: that secondary education (diversified, of course) should be the privilege of every child; and the universities should be accessible to all who can int themselves for the highest teaching.
+This is what the association means when it talks of a broad "Highway of cdn-